directus/directus/docs/configuration/flows/operations.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

-Pauses Operation Execution in the Data Flow for a given amount of milliseconds before moving to the next Operation.
+Pauses Operation Execution in the Flow for a given amount of milliseconds before moving to the next Operation.

 ### Options